Skirt Steak

 Notes

-TO STORE: Store leftover cooked steak in the fridge for up to 4 days.
-You can store it in an airtight container or wrap it tightly with aluminum foil.
+TO STORE: Store leftover steak in the fridge for up to 4 days.
+Store it in an airtight container or wrap it tightly with aluminum foil.

 Nutrition